A paper

 I promote the digital rights of ordinary people wherever I can in my work and am involved in a small way in various approaches to this.

-I am one of the Founding 1000 of the Open Rights Group (ORG) and
+I am one of the Founding 1000 of the Open Rights Group (ORG).

 I'm a supporter of the